jkotan/nexdatas.tools/doc/nxscreate.rst

 	  nxscreate onlinecp [options] inputFile

 - without '-c <component>': show a list of possible components
-- without '-d <dircetory>:  components are created in Configuration Server database
+- with -b: datasources are created in Configuration Server database
-- with -d <directory>: components are created on the local filesystem
+- without -b: datasources are created on the local filesystem in -d <directory>
+- default <directory> is '.'
 - default <inputFile> is '/online_dir/online.xml'
 - default <server> is taken from Tango DB